“Amazing”

 “Never been in trouble with the law”

-Yes, you can and should refuse to take these ridiculous and unreliable tests.
+Yes, it is legal to refuse these tests and you should.
 However, if you do refuse to take the tests, you will quite likely be arrested.
-Truth is, if the police officer can smell alcohol, you're probably going to be arrested anyway.
-The three most common tests in New York are the following:
+If the police officer smells alcohol on you, you're probably going to be arrested anyway.
+So, if you are going to be arrested, at least get arrested without supplying police with more (unreliable) evidence against you.

-- One-leg stand: In this test, you will be asked to stand, lift one leg off the ground, hold that leg in place, keep your balance and do all of this while looking at the toes of your standing leg.
+• One-leg stand: In this test, you will be asked to stand, lift one leg off the ground, hold that leg in place, keep your balance and do all of this while looking at the toes of your standing leg.
 You will do this well.
 But eventually you will lose your balance.
 And then you fail.

 Not only are these tests unscientific and inaccurate, they can be nearly impossible for someone who has not had even a drop of alcohol to perform without error.
 If you are overweight or over 40, you aren't going to pass.
 Don't even try.

-If you are facing a DWI charge in Rochester or one of the surrounding counties, contact us at The Militello Law Firm for a free telephone consultation and case evaluation.
+If you are facing a DWI charge in Rochester or one of the surrounding counties, contact The Militello Law Firm for a free telephone consultation and case evaluation.
 Our phone number is (585) 485-0025.
 We offer upfront pricing on our website, excellent client reviews, and outstanding trial results.

-Militello Law Firm, PLLC
+Militello Law Firm

 2480 Browncroft Blvd.